Skip to main content

 How do I improve my store's visibility on ChatGPT and Perplexity?

-Start with the fundamentals: allow GPTBot and PerplexityBot in robots.txt, ensure complete Product schema.org on every product page, expose reviews as AggregateRating in HTML, and create an llms.txt file to guide AI to your key content.
+Start with the fundamentals: allow GPTBot and PerplexityBot in robots.txt, ensure complete Product schema.org on every product page, expose reviews as AggregateRating in HTML, keep your sitemap complete, and publish agent-card.json plus llms.txt as discovery surfaces.

 Does my Shopify store need an llms.txt file for GEO?